dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

     LAKE JUNIPER RESORT - KALE'S ROOM

-    - Jessica discovers that the lamp was turned on when it was broken, proving that the murderer knew they were killing Roberts and not Kale.
+    - Jessica discovers that the lamp was in a switched-on state when the bulb was broken, disproving the theory that a murderer came into a dark room and killed the wrong man and broke the lamp.

     - Jessica, Seth, the sheriff, and Kale decide that Dixon's murderer must have killed Roberts to hide what he knew.